ViTGAN: Training GANs with Vision Transformers: Conclusion and Limitations

 We have introduced ViTGAN, leveraging Vision Transformers (ViTs) in GANs, and proposed essential techniques to ensuring its training stability and improving its convergence.
-Our experiments on standard benchmarks (CIFAR-10, CelebA, and LSUN bedroom) demonstrate that the presented model achieves comparable performance to state-of-the-art CNN-based GANs.
-Regarding the limitation, ViTGAN is a new generic GAN model built on vanilla ViT architecture.
-It still cannot beat the best available CNN-based GAN model with sophisticated techniques developed over years.
-This could be improved by incorporating advanced training techniques (\eg,~\cite{jeong2021contrad,unet-gan}) into the ViTGAN framework.
-We hope that ViTGAN can facilitate future research in this area and could be extended to other image \cite{isola2017image,dcvae} and video \cite{mocogan,tgan2} synthesis tasks.
+Our experiments on standard benchmarks demonstrate that the presented model achieves comparable performance to leading CNN-based GANs.
+Regarding the limitations, ViTGAN is a novel GAN architecture consisting solely of Transformer layers.
+This could be improved by incorporating advanced training (\eg,~\citep{jeong2021contrad,unet-gan}) or coarse-to-fine architectures (\eg,~\citep{Swin}) into the ViTGAN framework.
+Besides, we have not verified ViTGAN on high-resolution images.
+Our paper establishes a concrete baseline of ViT on resolutions up to 256$\times$256 and we hope that it can facilitate future research to use vision transformers for high-resolution image synthesis.